Omar-Ahmed-Dt/dotfiles/README.md

 # 🛠 Dotfiles 🛠
 <p align="center"><img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.svg?sanitize=true" /></p>

 These are my dotfiles.
-The documentation for them is in progress, I'm trying to do better.
+I'm trying to do better.
 Also, my window manager dots change all the time.
 I do upload everything here,so you should be able to view previous commits to get to the rice you want.

 ![img](https://www.padok.fr/hubfs/Images/Blog/dotfiles_git.webp)
 ---

 #### Operating System
- * Linux, ArcoD
+ * Linux, Arco

 #### Service Manager
   * systemd